 area covered by this Inland Border Plan.

-Documents:You may need Adobe Reader to view files on this page.
+Documents:You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 - 2017 US-MX Joint Contingency Plan (English) (PDF)(55 pp, 3 MB)